 Sheila @ One Persons Journey through a world of Books wants to know what we're reading.
 I'm only too happy to oblige!

-Books completed in the last week
+Books completed since the last update

 News from over my blog

 I'm still reading Shantaram for the readalong, and will possibly post my initial impressions some time this week (when I get around to writing about it, that is).
 I can't believe how funny this book is - though there is some caricaturing happening in the initial pages, I'm willing to forgive them for now because everyone tends to do that initially in a new place.

 The Map of Time by Félix J. Palma: This is the only other book I'm reading at the moment.
 It's hilarious having two huge books sitting on my nightstand.
 What other nightmare do I need each night?
 The Map of Time reads like a Victorian-era book, not surprisingly, because it is set in those days.
 The author has promised some famous literary characters in the book, and like a true bibliophile, I'm waiting to see when they come up.